geertj/restful-api-design/relationships.rst

 As we have seen in :doc:`resources`, the resource is the fundamental unit in RESTful API design.
 Resources model objects from the application data model.

-Resources do not exist in isolation, but have relationships to other other resources.
+Resources do not exist in isolation, but have relationships to other resources.
 Sometimes these relationships exist between the mapped objects in the application data model as well, sometimes they are specific to the RESTful resources.